kid-116/Epidemiology/README.md

 ```
 - Execute `python ./setup.py develop` to install the package
 - Execute `pytest` to check if everything is working ok.
+**NOTE**: Check for the compatibility between the Python version in the local system and Pytorch.
 ## Contribution guidelines
 - Fork the project
 - Make a new branch